Kentucky Wrongful Death Lawyer

 Losing a treasured relative is devastating, and when your time of mourning is burdened by the knowledge that your family member didn’t have to die, your grief may turn to rage.

 You can take action against the liable party by filing a civil claim against them.
 Here, you’ll be seeking compensation for your family’s and your deceased loved one’s losses so the person responsible has to be held accountable for their poor decisions.
 A claim can cover a wide variety of fatal accidents, from car crashes to construction accidents, medical malpractice to hazardous property conditions and beyond.

 However, pursuing such a claim can be intimidating.
-When you enlist the help of a regarded Kentucky wrongful death lawyer at Wilt & Thompson, PLLC, we’ll handle the legal details so you can focus on grieving your loss without having to worry about how you’ll cover the costs.
+When you enlist the help of a regarded Kentucky wrongful death lawyer at Wilt & Associates, PLLC, we’ll handle the legal details so you can focus on grieving your loss without having to worry about how you’ll cover the costs.

 Who Can File a KY Wrongful Death Lawsuit?